ibexa/documentation-developer/docs/commerce/cart/cart.md

 The object exposes several methods, which you can use to get and modify cart entries.
 Only one instance of a `Cart` service object can be created.

+Cart constructor takes a few options:

+- `userId` - by default, read from the header's meta element with `name="UserId"`, where variable type must be integer
+- `currencyCode` - by default, read from the header's meta element with `name="ActiveCurrencyCode"`
+-

 ### Widgets

 To customize your store, you can override the Twig templates and extend their logic.